-^{7.} See, e.g., Miller v.
-Dyer, 20 Cal.2d 526, 127 P.2d 901 (1942); Magee v.
-Magee, 174 Cal.
-276, 162 Pac.
-1023 (1917); Calanchini v.
+See, e.g., Miller v.
+Dyer, 20 Cal.2d 526, 127 P.2d 901 (1942); Calanchini v.
 Branstetter, 84 Cal.
 249, 24 Pac.
 149 (1890); Vassault v.
 Edwards, 43 Cal.
 458 (1872).
-Various exceptions to the rule in California are noted in the research study, infra, at 1433 (where plaintiff has substantially performed), 1434 (where performance by plaintiff was impossible at time contract was executed but is possible at time of suit), 1435 (where defendant cannot compel specific performance because of his own fault), 1435 (where plaintiff is seeking to exercise an option granted by defendant), 1436 (where plaintiff has not complied with the statute of frauds but has substantially performed, has partly performed, has offered to perform, or has brought action to compel performance).
+Various exceptions to the rule in California are noted in the research study, infra at 215 (where plaintiff has substantially performed), 217 (where performance by plaintiff was impossible at time contract was executed but is possible at time of suit), 218 (where defendant cannot compel specific performance because of his own fault), 218 (where plaintiff is seeking to exercise an option granted by defendant), 219 (where plaintiff has not complied with the statute of frauds but has substantially performed, has partly performed, has offered to perform, or has brought action to compel performance).

-leading California case, for example, a poultrymen's cooperative corporation was formed for the mutual benefit of the producers in improving economic conditions in the industry.
-The cooperative entered into contracts with each of its members to market their product, each member promising in return to deal exclusively with the cooperative.
+forcement in most, but not all, of the situations mentioned in the Restatement.
+On occasion, however, injustice or unduly awkward results are obtained simply because of the existence of Section 3386.
+In a leading California case, 6 for example, a poultrymen's cooperative corporation was formed to improve economic conditions in the industry for the mutual benefit of the producers.
+The cooperative entered into contracts with its members to market their products, each member promising in return to deal exclusively with the cooperative.
 The defendant breached the agreement, thereby imperiling the success of the cooperative, even though there was nothing to indicate that the cooperative had failed or been unsuccessful in marketing the defendant's product.
-The appellate court reversed a judgment enjoining the defendant from selling his product to other persons.
+The appellate court reversed a judgment enjoining the defendant from selling his product to other persons and specifically enforcing the contract to sell and deliver to plaintiff.
 Under the court's view, the performance of the cooperative (to market the defendant's product) could not be specifically enforced and therefore the mutuality required by Section 3386 could not be attained.
-The Restatement of Contracts includes an illustration apparently intended to "reverse" the result of this specific case and points out that specific enforcement might have been granted without requiring any "security" from the cooperative other than that which inhered in the circumstances of the case.9
+The Restatement of Contracts includes an illustration based on these facts (but with the opposite result) and points out that specific enforcement might be granted without requiring any "security" from the cooperative other than that which inheres in the circumstances of the case.7